Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 I'm a hands-on infrastructure architect and technical leader with more than two decades of experience across agencies, fintech, the public sector, startups and entrepreneurship.

-On a day to day basis I work with the teams at JP/Politikens Hus, where I:
+Currently I work with teams and stakeholders at JP/Politikens Hus, where I:
 - Help define and implement the company's technical strategy
 - Modernize legacy platforms and infrastructure
 - Analyze and plan hybrid infrastructure migrations